Brad Penny: Detroit Tigers

-On January 18, 2011, Penny agreed to a one-year $3 million contract with the Detroit Tigers.
-Being added to the Tigers roster reunited Penny with past teammates in Miguel Cabrera from the Marlins and Victor Martinez from the Red Sox.
+On January 18, 2011, Penny agreed to a one-year, $3 million contract with the Detroit Tigers.
+Joining the Tigers roster reunited Penny with past teammates in Miguel Cabrera from the Marlins and Víctor Martínez from the Red Sox.

 Penny started off the season with the Tigers as their number two starter, behind Justin Verlander and in front of Max Scherzer.
-In exception to May, in which Penny went 3–1 in five starts with an ERA of 3.24, Penny had a sub-par first half of the season, going 6–6 with a 4.50 ERA, and with the Tigers' acquisition of Doug Fister in July, in addition to the success of Scherzer, Penny was moved to the number four spot in the rotation.
+Aside from May, when Penny went 3–1 in five starts with an ERA of 3.24, Penny had a sub-par first half of the season, going 6–6 with a 4.50 ERA, and with the Tigers' acquisition of Doug Fister in July, in addition to the success of Scherzer, Penny was moved to the number four spot in the rotation.
 Penny had a worse second half, going 5–5 with a 6.53 ERA after the All-Star break.
 Overall, Penny's 5.30 ERA was the worst among qualified starters in 2011.